clearlinux/clear-linux-documentation/source/clear_containers.rst

   can be found in Documentation/vm/ksm.txt  Config symbol: ``CONFIG_KSM``
-* Ensuring KVM VM startup times have been optimized by using a kernel version >= v4.0, or by backporting appropriate patches if your kernel version is v4.0 or lower.
+* Ensuring KVM VM startup times have been optimized by using a kernel version >= v4.0, or by backporting appropriate patches if your kernel version is less than v4.0.

 .. note::